Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner: Conclusions

 \section{Conclusions}

 \addvspace{10pt}

 Self-organized rotating flames of CH$_4$–air mixtures were routinely observed at equivalence ratios between 0.55 and 1.45 in an open circular Hele-Shaw burner with an annulus cavity flame holder.
-These rotating flame patterns demonstrated notable robustness against perturbations in flow conditions, adapting over a wide range of laminar flame speeds and flow velocities by self-adjusting their rotation frequency and the number of heads.
+These rotating flame patterns demonstrated notable robustness against perturbations in flow conditions, adapting over a wide range of laminar flame speeds and flow velocities by self-adjusting their rotation frequency and the number of waves.
 The transitions of these rotating flames to steady ring-shaped flames and to flames of local extinction were studied at elevated flow rates, yielding a regime diagram that details the various flame modes and their transition boundaries.
 Additional experiments with propane (C$_3$H$_8$) and dimethyl ether (DME) fuels showed similar rotating-flame patterns at total mass flow rates below 10 SLPM.
 The critical total mass flow rate at the rotating-steady flame mode transition boundary (approximately 10 SLPM) was found to be relatively insensitive to equivalence ratio, gap distance, and fuel type.
-Near this mode transition boundary, the effective cross-sectional areas of rotating and steady flames are comparable (mm$^2$-level), whereas at low flow rates the cross-sectional areas of rotating flames can be orders of magnitude larger and can occupy a majority of the cavity cross-section.
+A nondimensional analysis indicates that the rotating-to-steady transition is governed by Peclet numbers for the present geometry and the tested fuels.
+A physical explanation for the mode transition is also postulated.
 These findings are useful to both the fundamental understanding of flame dynamics in micro-channels and the practical applications of micro‑combustors and micro‑combustion technologies.

 \acknowledgement{CRediT authorship contribution statement} \addvspace{10pt}

 \textbf{Xiangyu Nie}: Investigation; Formal analysis; Writing -- original draft. \textbf{Shengkai Wang}: Conceptualization; Methodology; Resource; Supervision; Writing -- original draft, review \& editing.